new-guy/screeps-os/README.md

 - We just need to be at the point where we can start to establish a room on the mmo

 ### Post RCL4 - Roads

+- Have a roadmap object that can take in a room position and tell us if it is reserved for a road
+- Start by drawing roads between the primary and secondary room
+- Then draw roads from storage to controller
+- Then draw roads one by one to active mining routes

 ### Tidy UP pt 3